GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-11-29 15:22:58 IST
+This content is dynamically generated in Indian Time (IST): 2025-11-29 15:41:36 IST

 Current Weather in Coimbatore:
-Temperature: 22.79 °C
+Temperature: 23.88 °C
-Condition: moderate rain
+Condition: drizzle